-- changes to work activities or the way that you organise them, including the introduction of new equipment; - a change of production, exhibition or event; - alterations to the building, including the internal layout; - substantial changes to furniture and fixings; - the introduction, change of use or increase in the storage of hazardous substances; - the failure of fire precautions, e.g. fire detection systems and alarm systems, life safety sprinklers or ventilation systems; - significant changes to displays or quantities of stock; - a significant increase in the number of people present; and - the presence of people with some form of disability.
+- changes to work activities or the way that you organise them, including the introduction of new equipment; - alterations to the building, including the internal layout; - substantial changes to furniture and fixings; - the introduction, change of use or increase in the storage of hazardous substances; - the failure of fire precautions, e.g. fire-detection systems and alarm systems, life safety sprinklers or ventilation systems; - significant changes to displays or quantities of stock; - a significant increase in the number of people present; and - the presence of people with some form of disability.